robcrock/faq-accordion/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+[x] Hide/Show the answer to a question when the question is clicked [x] Navigate the questions and hide/show answers using keyboard navigation alone [x] View the optimal layout for the interface depending on their device's screen size [-] See hover and focus states for all interactive elements on the page

 ### Screenshot